- About us

-We invite all our beneficiaries to become part of the 1000 solution initiative by sending an expression of interest to FCH JU: firstname.lastname@example.org until the 22nd of October.
+We invite all our beneficiaries (addressing research topics of TRL 6 and higher) to become part of the 1000 solution initiative by sending an expression of interest to FCH JU: email@example.com.
 Please use the subject line: “1000 solution initiative”.
 We will then send more detailed information to all those who registered interest.
 In this way, you will contribute to a joint application, under the umbrella of the FCH JU and the European Commission.

-Beneficiaries that wish to participate in the 1000 solution initiative independently can submit their solution here.
-For independent submissions, please note that you should apply before 31st October 2018.
+Beneficiaries that wish to participate in the 1000 solution initiative independently can submit their solution here (external link).

-'#1000solutions' is part of the World Alliance for Efficient Solutions, which brings together start-ups, companies, institutions, NGOs and investors to create synergies, share knowledge and build relationships that ultimately speed-up the implementation of clean and profitable solutions.
+'#1000solutions' is part of the World Alliance for Efficient Solutions (external link), which brings together start-ups, companies, institutions, NGOs and investors to create synergies, share knowledge and build relationships that ultimately speed-up the implementation of clean and profitable solutions, targeting SDGs 6,7,9,11,12*.
 Assessed by independent experts for their technological feasibility, environmental and socio-economic benefits, and economic profitability, a portfolio of these solutions will be brought to decision-makers to encourage them to adopt much more ambitious environmental targets and energy policies

 The initiative of the Solar Impulse Foundation has received widespread institutional support, including from the UNFCCC, the European Commission, The International Renewable Energy Agency (IRENA) and the International Energy Agency (IEA).

 For more information, please contact the FCH JU Knowledge Management Officer, Eleni Zafeiratou at Eleni.Zafeiratou@fch.europa.eu